FAQs: Working with a Divorce Mediator

-1. What is the role of a Marriage and Family Therapist (MFT) Divorce Mediator?
+1. What is the role of a Divorce Mediator with Marriage and Family Therapy training?

-3. Can each spouse have their own attorney while working with an MFT mediator?
+3. Can each spouse have their own attorney while working with a mediator?

 Yes, each spouse has the option to consult with their own attorney during the mediation process.
 Having individual legal counsel can provide additional support and guidance, especially when reviewing legal documents or discussing complex legal matters.

-4. What is the outcome of working with an MFT mediator?
+4. What is the outcome of working with a mediator?

-The primary outcome of working with an MFT mediator is the creation of a Memorandum of Understanding (MOU).
+The primary outcome of working with a mediator is the creation of a Memorandum of Understanding (MOU).
 This document outlines the agreements reached between the parties regarding various aspects of the divorce, such as child custody, visitation, property division, and spousal support.

 While the MOU is not a legally binding agreement, it serves as a blueprint for the final divorce settlement.
 Once the parties have reached agreements through mediation, they may choose to have their attorneys draft legal documents, such as a Marital Settlement Agreement, based on the terms outlined in the MOU.
 Kirsten is happy to refer you to a paralegal or legal document assistant who can facilitate this as well.